DaudCloud-sudo/DaudCloud-sudo/README.md

 Currently working at **MCG Technologies (Kloud7)**, where I'm contributing to innovative network-based solutions, optimizing network systems, and implementing cutting-edge technologies.

-👀 **I’m interested in**:
+👀 **I’m interested in:

-- Designing cloud-based solutions on AWS
-- AI/ML technologies and their real-world applications
+Designing real-time embedded systems using C++ and Python.

+Bridging the gap between hardware (IoT, sensors) and AWS cloud-native solutions.

+Applying AI/ML models to data from physical systems.

-- Creating and optimizing network systems
+Creating and optimizing high-performance network systems and cloud infrastructure.

-🌱 **I’m currently learning**:
+🌱 I’m currently learning:

-- Advanced AWS cloud solutions
+Advanced C++ (C++17/20) for high-performance applications.

-- CI/CD pipelines and DevOps practices
+CI/CD pipelines for both cloud and embedded workflows.

-- Deepening my knowledge in AI/ML and Generative AI
+Advanced AWS solutions for the edge (IoT Core, SageMaker).

-💞️ **I’m looking to collaborate on**:
+💞️ I’m looking to collaborate on:

+IoT projects (C++ device-side + AWS backend).

+Embedded ML/AI applications in Python.

-- Innovative cloud solutions and architecture design
+Open-source networking or cloud architecture projects.
-- AI/ML projects and applications
-- Any exciting tech projects involving networking and cloud technologies

 📫 **How to reach me**:
 - [LinkedIn](https://www.linkedin.com/in/shahzaib-daud-computer-engineer/)